mlion-cb/onramp-v2-mobile-demo/README.md

 - Ensure you're using email address that hasn't been used before

 ### "Push notifications not working"
+- **iOS Simulator**: Push notifications do not work on iOS Simulator.
+Use a physical device.
-- Should work automatically in Expo Go
+- Should work automatically in Expo Go on physical devices
 - Verify ngrok tunnel is running
 - Check `.env` has correct ngrok URL
 - Restart Expo after updating `.env`